 REALITY: Dog-aggression and people-aggression are two distinctive traits and should not be confused.
 Unless a Pit Bull has been poorly bred or purposefully trained to attack humans, they generally love people.
 They are, in fact, one of the most loving, loyal, friendly and dedicated companions you can have.

 In terms of the dedication, I am seeing that trait already.
-Dusty follows me from room to room in the house, which I find slightly amusing when I am just leaving my office for a minute or so to stretch and get a drink of water.
-He will come into the kitchen, settle in his favorite spot, only to have to get up and follow me back to the office, where he settles in his favorite spot under my desk at my feet.
+Dusty follows me from room to room in the house, which I find slightly amusing when I’m just leaving my office for a minute or so to stretch and get a drink of water.
+He’ll come into the kitchen, settle in his favorite spot, only to have to get up and follow me back to the office, where he settles in another favorite spot under my desk at my feet.